aaevan/ebay-guide/README.md

 > usb battery bank '(anker, jackery)' -5000 -10000 -mini

 I only occasionally make search strings long enough that ebay complains.
 Go wild.
 If you only see a handful of results for your query, first try trimming away extra words to broaden your search.
-If the number of search results explodes, you probably got rid of a useful keyboard.
+If the number of search results explodes, you probably got rid of a useful keyword.
 Go back and try again.

 > usb battery '(anker, jackery)' -5000 -10000 -mini